Micro-Architectural features as soft-error induced fault executions markers in embedded safety-critical systems: a preliminary study: Abstract

 \section{Abstract}

-Soft errors induced by radiations are one of the most challenging issues impacting the electronic systems' reliability.
-In the embedded domain, system designers often rely on Double Modular Redundancy (DMR) to reach the desired level of reliability.
-This solution has increasing overhead, given the complexity achieved by modern microprocessors in all domains.
-This paper addresses the promising field of using efficient machine-learning powered cores for the detection of soft errors.
+Radiation-induced soft errors are one of the most challenging issues in \ac{SACRES} reliability, usually handled using different flavors of \ac{DMR} techniques.
+This solution is becoming unaffordable due to the complexity of modern microprocessors in all domains.
+This paper addresses the promising field of using \ac{AI} based hardware detectors for soft errors.
 To create such cores and make them general enough to work with different software applications, microarchitectural attributes are a fascinating option as candidate fault detection features.
-Several processors already track these features through dedicated Performance Monitoring Units.
+Several processors already track these features through dedicated \ac{PMU}.
 However, there is an open question to understand to what extent they are enough to detect faulty executions.
-This paper moves a step forward in this direction.
-Exploiting the capability of \textit{gem5} to simulate real computing systems, perform fault injection experiments and profile microarchitectural attributes (i.e., \textit{gem5} Stats), this paper presents the results of a comprehensive analysis regarding the potential attributes to be used for soft error detection and associated models that can be trained with these features.
-Particular emphasis was devoted to understanding whether event timing could bring additional information to the detection task.
-This information is crucial to identify the best machine learning models to employ in this challenging task.
+Exploiting the capability of \textit{gem5} to simulate real computing systems, perform fault injection experiments and profile microarchitectural attributes (i.e., \textit{gem5} Stats), this paper presents the results of a comprehensive analysis regarding the potential attributes to detect soft error and the associated models that can be trained with these features.